DanielJDupont/react-animejs-wrapper/readme.md

 The package has not been properly configured to allow others to install and use it.

+A website is currently being made to contains lots of practical examples of how to use this library.

+A major bug is that only one <Anime></Anime> instance can be used at any given time, that will be fixed soon.

+A prominent bug is how hotloading seems to meddle with the parameters of currently existing anime() instances, causing the animations to change behaviour.
+This is easy to deal with by refreshing the page.
+This may have been fixed now.

 Features are still being developed locally, some features that are working locally include:

 - The ability to easily copy everything in the `anime()` constructor examples from [the Anime.js documentation](https://animejs.com/documentation) into the config of the `<Anime config={}></Anime>` components.